awslabs/cloudwatch-api-tracker/README.md

 # API Tracker

-This application was designed to give customers greater insight into their AWS API usage.
-The lambda function can be associated with a CloudWatch Log Stream of CloudTrail records.
-The Lambda function processes records on the CloudWatch Logs Stream and publishes custom CloudWatch metrics based on aggregating individual API usage.
+This application was designed to give customers greater insight into their AWS API usage by generating custom CloudWatch Metrics based on CloudTrail logs.

-This will give you a detailed look into your API usage.

 **VERSION:** 0.1.0
 **AUTHORS:** Joe Hsieh, Ho Ming Li, Jeremy Wallace